Caring for Your Brachycephalic Dog

 🐾Pekingese

 These breeds often have Brachycephalic Obstructive Airway Syndrome (BOAS), which means their airways are narrower, and breathing can be harder work for them.
-Because of this, they need extra specialist care—especially when undergoing anaesthesia.
+Because of this, they need extra specialised care—especially when undergoing anaesthesia.

 🚨Why Is Anaesthesia Riskier for Brachycephalic Dogs?